 Deeper voices, confidence, and the other signals of masculinity and success are what make a man feel more morally upright to society.
 Jocks may be stereotypical bullies but society still thinks the people who look, act, and speak like Ken are more moral than someone who does not possess the same masculinity or confidence.
 This all flows from a cognitive bias that skews people toward morally preferring the successful to the not.
 It’s creepy to talk about masturbation and not creepy to talk about rape because the former signifies social failure and thus moral failure.

 Added to the moral perception that someone whose mannerisms would suggest less social success are of looser ethics is the fact that whatever situation someone finds themselves in if they are in the outgroup, they are at a serious disadvantage.
 Before on this blog I have complained about the effects of oxytocin and one of the reasons is that oxytocin causes tighter ingroup bonding and stronger outgroup prejudice.
-It is a phenomenon which causes people to view with curiosity and be predisposed to view wiht scorn and malice people who are merely different regardless of what that difference is.
+It is a phenomenon which causes people to view with curiosity and be predisposed to view with scorn and malice people who are merely different regardless of what that difference is.

 Another important point to make is while all of this, the lack of outward attributes associated with success and the being inherrently different leading to irrational and baseless ostracism more greatly affect the autistic community, they are easily cognitive sins committed by members of that community.
 Less so, certainly, due to fewer socialized subconscious traits forged by peer pressure and less oxytocin, generally.
 I get along better with fellow ASDs but there is a subset that is, actuually, worse when it comes to these things.
-Worse because they are more strongly influenced by the biases and emotions they have and if you cross those, they’ll react worse than average.
+Worse because they are more strongly influenced by the biases and emotions they have developed on their own and if you cross those, they’ll react worse than average.